LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.1/index.en.md

 ### GeoJSON Output

-Then we use the built-in functions of QGIS to convert the original csv data into [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) files, which is a geographical data representation in JSON format.
-The operation procedure is to click Processing > Toolbox > Create points from table.
+Next, we’ll utilize the built-in features of QGIS to transform the original CSV data into [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) files, which represent geographical data in JSON format.
+The process involves navigating to Processing > Toolbox > Create points from the table.

-Please note that after clicking, select the Table to be imported, select lon in X, enter lat in Y, and specify WGS 84 (latitude and longitude coordinates) in Target CRS, and then enter the name of the file to be output, as shown below.
+Remember, once you’ve clicked on that option, choose the table you want to import.
+Specify longitude for the X-coordinate and latitude for the Y-coordinate.
+Set the Target CRS to WGS 84 (which corresponds to latitude and longitude coordinates).
+Finally, provide a name for the output file, as demonstrated below."

 ![](figures/7-1-2-5.png)